Mitso98/notes/java/spring-boot.md

 ```

 This annotation enables support for handling components marked with `@Aspect` annotations, allowing Spring to process and apply the aspects.
+By using AOP, developers can modularize concerns that span multiple parts of an application, improving code readability, maintainability, and separation of concerns.

 # Spring Boot Request Lifecycle